MicrosoftDocs/globalization/globalization/input/traditional-chinese-ime.md

 - **Hand Writing (CH)**: You can draw a Traditional Chinese character in the left box and then select one of the recognized characters from the right box to insert it into your text.
 - **Strokes (CH)**: You can select any available character to insert it into your text.
 You can sort the character list by the number of strokes used to write it.
-- **Radical (CH)**: Works like the Strokes mode, but you first choose the radical (a part of the final character) based on the number of strokes used to write it, then select how many strokes remain, and finally choose a character from the available options.
+- **Radical (CH)**: Works like the Strokes mode, but you first choose the radical (a part of the final character) based on the number of strokes used to write it.
+Then select how many strokes remain, and finally choose a character from the available options.
 - **Symbols (CH)**: You can quickly enter symbols from various subsets such as punctuation or mathematical.

 Finally, the IME Pad lets you use the Backspace, Delete, Enter, Esc, Spacebar, and arrow keys with your mouse or touchpad.